 “Amazing walk along the coastline with magnificent views.
 The sea looks clear blue and the wind in your face makes you feel alive.”

 30. Slovak Paradise National Park, Slovakia

-East Slovakia is a proud home to Slovak Paradise mountain range.
+East Slovakia is a proud home to Slovak Paradise mountain range and one of the most visited Slovakian national parks.
 The area is full of trails with interesting parts where visitors can spend days hiking.
 Also, there are around 350 caves in the park for all speleological enthusiasts.
 The most popular cave is Dobšiná Ice Cave, a UNESCO Site.